-We estimate that the net proceeds we will receive from the sale of 8,928,572 shares of our common stock in this offering will be approximately \$123.3 million, or approximately \$142.0 million if the underwriters fully exercise their over-allotment option, in each case based on an initial public offering price of \$14.00 per share, after deducting estimated organizational and offering expenses of approximately \$1.715 million payable by us.
+We estimate that the net proceeds we will receive from the sale of 8,928,572 shares of our common stock in this offering will be approximately \$117.6 million, or approximately \$135.2 million if the underwriters fully exercise their over-allotment option, in each case based on an initial public offering price of \$14.00 per share, after deducting the underwriting discounts and commissions paid by us and estimated organizational and offering expenses of approximately \$1.95 million payable by us.
 Such estimate is subject to change and no assurances can be given that actual expenses will not exceed such amount.
-The foregoing calculation of net proceeds does not include any deduction for underwriting discounts and commissions because the Adviser will pay such amounts on our behalf.